NICHD-BSPC/training/source/rnaseq.rst

   help visualize the different strand-specific protocols.
 If you're unsure, RSeQC's `infer_experiment.py
   <http://rseqc.sourceforge.net/#infer-experiment-py>`_ can help you figure it
   out given a BAM and a BED file of genes.
+The `Griffith lab's post <https://rnabio.org/module-09-appendix/0009/12/01/StrandSettings/>`_ on strandedness also includes which library prep kits result in which kinds of libraries.

 - We base part of our RNA-seq template off of the `Bioconductor RNA-seq workflow